New Whitehorse shelter operator removed crucial procedures, inquest hears

 Flood risk prompts evacuation alert for Yukon's Klondike River valley

+An ice-covered river.
 An evacuation alert has been issued for the Klondike River valley near Dawson City, Yukon, along with a flood watch advisory as ice jams threaten to raise water levels in some areas.

 >> Read more